Dr Fred Antson

 Mechanism of viral DNA translocation

 The mechanism of DNA translocation by double-stranded DNA viruses, such as herpes viruses and tailed bacteriophages, is investigated using bacteriophage SPP1 as a model system.
 During viral particle assembly, the DNA is driven into a preformed procapsid through a portal protein (shown as a ribbon diagram above), a circular assembly which exists as a 13-subunit particle in its isolated forms or as a 12-subunit particle within the viral capsid.
 We aim to analyse the mechanism by which structural events associated with ATP hydrolysis by the viral ATPase lead to conformational changes within the portal protein; and the mechanism by which these conformational changes cause the DNA to translocate into the viral capsid.
 Our current model of structural changes in the portal protein during DNA translocation into a preformed viral capsid is shown in the movie.
-The portal protein‘s tunnel loops are shown as ribbons with one loop colored in red; DNA is shown as a ball-and-stick model.
+The portal protein‘s tunnel loops are shown as ribbons with one loop coloured in red; DNA is shown as a ball-and-stick model.

 Protein-RNA interactions during transcription regulation